Savana-Solutions/signalen/docs/adr/0003-management_command_delete_signals.md

 Done: 2022-05-27 08:39:20
 ```

-Delete all signals that are in the state "GEANNULEERD" for more than 1 years
+Delete all signals that are in the state "CANCELLED" for more than 1 years

 ```
 python manage.py delete_signals a 365